How to Make Flying Paper Helicopter with 3 Blades

 Paper Helicopter 3 Stripes

-2. Fold all 3 stripes in half.
+2. Fold all 3 strips in half.

 Paper Helicopter Folded Stripes